martinmoene/clue/README.md

 ## Roadmap

 There is some kind of "roadmap".
-But this lib so small and it works quite well.
+But this lib is so small and it seems fully functional and working quite well.
 Any addition would be a start on the path to something different.
 Thus we will stop here.

 To adjust **cclue** for your needs please fork and change away.
 Please respect the licenses.